Barriemore Barlow: As a session musician

 After leaving Jethro Tull, Barlow went on to do various session projects, including work with Robert Plant, John Miles, and Jimmy Page, and was one of the few drummers that Plant and Page considered as a remote possibility to replace John Bonham in Led Zeppelin after his death, though the band decided to break up instead.
 He also briefly started his own band called Storm.
 He played on Kerry Livgren's debut solo album Seeds of Change (1980), and Yngwie Malmsteen's debut album, Rising Force (1984).

+Barlow played concerts in a group called Tandoori Cassette in the mid 1980s, with Zal Cleminson, on guitar, Charlie Tumahai on bass and Ronnie Leahy on keyboards.
+No albums were released from Tandoori Cassette, but they can be heard in a release of 'Angel Talk' and 'Third World Briefcases' on Youtube.
+Tandoori Cassette disbanded after a few years.

 Barlow has a recording studio, The Doghouse, on his property in Shiplake, Oxfordshire, England.
 He is currently managing a band from Henley on Thames called The Repertoires, and has also been linked with other local bands which echo his own folk-influenced musical history, such as Reading's Smokey Bastard.

 Barlow played percussion on "Artrocker," the opening track of the 2006 album Get Your Mood On by London indie punk band Dustin's Bar Mitzvah.

 On 28 May 2008 Barlow guested with Jethro Tull at Royal Festival Hall in London, performing "Heavy Horses", "Thick as a Brick" and a concert-closing "Locomotive Breath", where he and Doane Perry both played the drums.